Skip to main content

 So how do you breathe with your diaphragm?
 It's pretty easy, actually.
 After all, it's breathing!
 All it takes is a little time and focus.
 Find a place where you can focus and follow these steps to exercise your diaphragm and reduce your stress.

 1. Start by either sitting quietly, laying down on your back or on your side.
-If you are sitting, make sure you are sitting with pretty good posture and that your ribcage stacks nicely over your pelvis.
+Make sure you are in a comfortable position that supports your body so that you can take full advantage of the relaxing benefits of your breathing practice.

-2. Take a breath in.
-Really focus on your lower ribcage expanding — picture an umbrella opening inside your ribcage.
-This should gently expand your lower ribcage and abdomen You should feel a little deeper breath than normal.
+2. Begin by taking a breath in.
+Focus on your lower ribcage expanding — picture an umbrella opening inside your ribcage.
+This should gently expand your lower ribcage and belly.
+You should feel a little deeper breath than normal.
+You should also notice that your belly is moving out more than your collar bones are.

 3. As you blow air out, the opposite should happen, your abdomen and ribcage should gently draw in.

-4. If you want to take it a step further and include your pelvic floor muscles (think Kegels or the muscles you would use to stop your urine stream, gas or a bowel movement), then as you inhale, let go of those muscles or let them gently expand as well.
-As you blow the air out, gently draw those muscle up and in, aka a Kegel.
+4. If you want to take it a step further you can include your pelvic floor muscles (think Kegels or the muscles you would use to stop your urine stream, gas or a bowel movement).
+As you inhale, let go of those muscles and let them gently lengthen.
+As you blow the air out, gently draw your pelvic floor muscles up and in, aka a Kegel.

-Basically, as you breathe in, everything expands from your ribcage to your pelvis.
-As you breathe out, everything draws in gently.
 This is diaphragmatic breathing and the coordination of the inner core.
-Practice it for several minutes, several times a day to calm your nervous systems to help manage your daily stress and improve your inner core for strength and stability.
+Practice this technique for a couple of minutes, multiple times a day to calm your nervous systems to help manage your daily stress and improve your inner core for strength and stability.
 Specifically, slowing down your breathing to six to 10 breaths per minute has been shown to improve your ability to manage physical and mental stress and balance your ANS.

-Practicing diaphragmatic breathing also helps when it comes time to exercise, lift something heavy or control your bowel and bladder.
-The trick with lifting or exercising is to exhale through the exertion to activate your deep inner core muscles.
-In the case of bowel or bladder control, coordinating all those muscles is a little more difficult.
+If you struggle with issues related to bowel or bladder control, coordinating all those muscles may be a little more difficult.
 A pelvic floor physical therapist can do an evaluation to make sure you are activating the correct muscles and achieving the desired coordination.
-When you can coordinate your inner core, you will be able to decrease the intra-abdominal pressure and activate the support muscles from the bottom up to stop the leaks.
+When you can coordinate your inner core, you will be able to decrease the intra-abdominal pressure and activate your muscles from the bottom up to stop leaks before they start.

 So, take a deep breath and good things will happen!